SteveSyfuhs/SteveSyfuhs/README.md

 # Steve Syfuhs

-I'm a dev on the Azure Active Directory team at Microsoft building authentication services and stuff.
-I've most recently been focusing on filling in platform authentication gaps for hybrid environments.
+I'm a dev on the Cryptography, Identity, and Authentication team at Microsoft building authentication services and stuff for Windows and friends.
+I've most recently been working on credential protection.

-Before that I spent a decade mostly doing the same thing but for other teams or companies.

 If you're interested in that sort of history there's LinkedIn: https://www.linkedin.com/in/syfuhs/